 One for all those who believe Motörhead were always one dimensional, only about being aggressive and raw.
 This is a slow moving, smokin’ blues song, one that allows Lemmy to display a wider range of his vocal repertoire.
 The laidback feel is deceptive, because Phil Campbell’s guitar approach is still intense, without the need to fill every nanosecond with a powerchord.
 Yes, the lyrics come from the clichéd end of the blues – lonesome man bemoans the woman who cheated on him – but there’s a sly, wry humour at work.

-**Another Perfect Day is an album often decried by purists, because Brian Robertson came in to replace Fast Eddie and brought a more virtuosi approach.
+1983’s Another Perfect Day is an album often decried by purists, because Brian Robertson came in to replace Fast Eddie Clarke and brought a more virtuosi approach.
 But when you now listen to Dancing On Your Grave, the charms of the music rage through.
 The clarity of the production and the musical arrangement mean this is as close as the band ever got to – ulp! – AOR.
-But the way Robertson weaves his magic around Lemmy’s snarling bass lines and Philthy’s yelping drum attack is stunning,.
-The song is an attack on those who put money ahead of integrity, delivered with that customary Lemmy snear.
+But the way Robertson weaves his magic around Lemmy’s snarling bass lines and Philthy Animal Taylor’s yelping drum attack is stunning,.
+The song is an attack on those who put money ahead of integrity, delivered with that customary Lemmy sneer.
 Brilliant.

 From the self-titled album that first brought Motörhead to everyone’s attention.
 And this track was a crucial reason why both metalheads and punks alike immediately fell under their swell.
 It’s about the idealism of the open road.
 Just one man and his machine, riding forever into the sunset.
 The ultimate relationship.
 The performance is primitive and stripped bare, but that’s what made it all wotk.
 As an almost world weary Lemmy raises his the spectre of lost dreams, yet never loses touch with the idealism of the underlying emotion.
 And it’s all done with a sense of live thrill.